Jessybrenens/Test/DRAFT/Chapter05.md

 "They disabled the evacuation vessels' navigation systems," Sophia said.
 "When the sea wall failed ahead of schedule, the ships were trapped in the harbor.
 Twenty-three vessels.
 Over four thousand people."

 Including her parents.
-Something molten formed in Mira's chest, grief and rage fusing together.
+Her chest burned, a heat she couldn't name pressing against her ribs.
 "They murdered them to protect corporate secrets."

 "Yes."